LucasDelfino92/morrowindsharp/wjsetup.md

 - Click **Distant land generator wizard**.
 - On the **Distant Land Setup Wizard**, click **Select all**.
 The checked plugins will be used for distant land generation.
-  - ⚠️ If you use the **Extended** profiles, you should uncheck the Lake Fjalding Anti-Suck.esp and Rem_Solstheim.esp plugins.
-They should not be used alongside Solstheim - Tomb of the Snow Prince, which both profiles have installed.
 - Click **Continue**.
 This will open the **Distant Land Generation** window.
 - In the **Land Textures** tab, simply click **Create Land Textures**.
 By default, the options you should see are 2048 and 1024 texture and normalmap resolution, respectively.
 - In the **Land Meshes** tab, select **Ultra High** from the **World mesh detail** dropdown menu.
 Click **Create Land Meshes**.